jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/connections.rst

    :align: center

    Overview of wiring between the active arms and the controllers in 3
-   scenarios: orignal, dVRK with and without SUJ
+   scenarios: original, dVRK with and without SUJ

 For all custom frames, the mounting brackets have an open space at the bottom for the D-sub connectors.
-The connectors can hold without screws but you might want to add some kind of strain relief since the cables are pretty heavy.
+The connectors can hold without screws, but you might want to add some kind of strain relief since the cables are pretty heavy.

 .. figure:: /images/Si/PSM-Si-back-connectors.jpeg